Neural Network Quantization for Microcontrollers: A Comprehensive Survey of Methods, Platforms, and Applications: Preliminaries

 A major advantage of fixed-point formats is that they use simpler and more efficient integer arithmetic.
 Operations like addition, multiplication, and accumulation can be performed without the need for FPUs.
 As a result, fixed-point arithmetic is widely adopted in MCUs, digital signal processors, and low-power embedded platforms~\cite{przybyl2021fixed}.

 A commonly used fixed-point format is the INT8, which uses only 1 byte per value.
-Signed INT8 values range from \([-128, 127]\), while unsigned values range from \([0, 255]\).
+Signed INT8 values range from \([-128, 127]\) (see Fig.~\ref{fig:2}, bottom left), while unsigned values range from \([0, 255]\) (see Fig.~\ref{fig:2}, bottom right).
 Although fixed-point representations offer less dynamic range and lower precision than floating-point formats, they provide substantial benefits in terms of memory savings, computational speed, and energy efficiency.

 The dynamic range of a numerical format refers to the ratio between the largest and smallest values it can represent.
 Fixed-point formats have a narrower dynamic range, making them more suitable for data with limited variation, such as activations or weights in well-calibrated layers.
 Despite this limitation, fixed-point formats remain the preferred choice for efficient inference on edge devices due to their practical advantages.